 The good news is that these old manual lenses are (for the most part) dirt cheap and you can use them on mirrorless cameras with a simple plastic adapter, so you can get that specific look they were known for without any need for Instagram filters or post-processing magic!
-In my next article I’ll go into more detail about these vintage lenses and how to use them.
+I wrote an article where I go into more detail on how to use these vintage lenses, you can find it here.

 2. Use manual focus

 One of the biggest innovations in photography in the late 70s/early 80s was the invention of autofocus.
 Before that cameras were limited to manual focus, and even when the first AF systems were introduced to the consumer market they were rudimentary at best.
 Chances are that if you look at your film photos from that period, half of them will be slightly out of focus (or completely out of focus, depending on the competence of the photographer! ;)) But that’s not a bad thing at all, I feel that in most cases it only adds to the nostalgic feeling and can sometimes create an additional layer of mystery.

 The missed focus on this one adds to the timeless feel

 So if you want that classic film look, switch to manual focus on your modern digital camera or use an old manual lens.
 Don’t be afraid to miss focus sometimes, this was something that took me quite a while to realize and “accept”, and I only did so thanks to shooting film.
 Some of my favorite photos shot on film are pretty out of focus!

 Blurry?
 Definitely, but the fact that you can’t distinguish their faces makes this much more universal